omi-fuad33/bdfactcheck/wp-content/plugins/ultimate-social-media-icons/readme.txt

 In case of issues or questions please ask in the [Support forum](https://wordpress.org/support/plugin/ultimate-social-media-icons).

-We hope you'll enjoy the free social media plugin!
+We hope you enjoy the free social media plugin!

 = New Premium Plugin =